A bit about me, Travis Lawrie, also known on here, Twitter, Instagram, and elsewhere, as the Whisky Ninja.

 In case you hadn’t gathered by the fact that I’ve started a blog about whisky/whiskey, I’m a bit of a fan of uisce beatha.

-I currently live in Canberra, Australia – which sadly is not yet home to any whisky distilleries.
+I currently live in Canberra, Australia – which sadly is not currently home to any whisky distilleries – we did have one for several years, Baldwin Distilling, but it unfortunately entered administration and then liquidation in early 2019.
 I was born and raised on Sydney’s beautiful Northern Beaches, but moved to Canberra for uni and settled here – though just in case you were wondering, I still support the NSW Waratahs (Rugby) despite living in the very heart of Brumby territory (although you will find me in the stands cheering the Brumbies on in any game they play except when they play the Waratahs).
 That’s probably enough sport for a whisky blog though. 🙂

 As far as I’m concerned, I’m just starting out on this journey, and although I have some definite favourites and dislikes, the aim of the journey is trying new expressions from distilleries that I have already sampled, trying whiskies from distilleries that I haven’t had the pleasure of yet – from regions that I am already acquainted with, and trying whiskies from regions and countries that I have yet to sample.
 This is a journey that nobody is ever likely to complete, but that’s fine – it’s the journey itself that gives us experiences.